 Football: Bayern retain top spot with comeback 5-2 win over Mainz

-MUNICH, Germany: Bayern Munich returned from the two-week long Christmas break looking rusty before they fired on all cylinders as they fought back from two goals down to beat second-bottom Mainz 5-2 in a rip-roaring Bundesliga contest on Sunday (Jan 3).
+MUNICH, Germany: Bayern Munich returned from the two-week Christmas break looking rusty before fighting back from two goals down to beat second-from-bottom Mainz 5-2 in a rip-roaring Bundesliga contest on Sunday (Jan 3).

-The result left Bayern on 33 points from 14 games, two more than second-placed RB Leipzig who were 1-0 winners at Vfb Stuttgart on Saturday.
+The result left Bayern on 33 points from 14 games at the top of the league, two more than second-placed RB Leipzig who won 1-0 at VfB Stuttgart on Saturday.

+Bayern midfielder Joshua Kimmich, who sparked the home side's comeback with their first goal, conceded that last season's Champions League winners had been below par in the first half when they missed a string of chances.

+"We came out in the second half with a completely different attitude but we were still fortunate that Mainz didn't score a third goal," he told Germany's Sky television.

+Mainz striker Jonathan Burkardt, who scored the opening goal, said: "We played with newly-found aggression and that's something to build on despite the fact that we ended up conceding five goals."

-The German title holders trailed 2-0 at halftime before they looked the part as Robert Lewandowski continued his scoring run with a late brace which took his tally to 22 goals in all competitions.
+The German title holders were trailing 2-0 at halftime before they woke up with their run of goals, including a brace by Robert Lewandowski which took his tally to 22 goals in all competitions.

-Jonathan Burkardt fired Mainz ahead against the run of play with a superb finish from 15 metres after he shook off Jerome Boateng and Alexander Hack made it 2-0 with a thumping header from Daniel Brosinski's cross.
+Burkardt had fired Mainz ahead against the run of play in the 32nd minute with a superb finish from 15 metres after shaking off Jerome Boateng.
+Alexander Hack made it 2-0 12 minutes later with a thumping header from Daniel Brosinski's cross.

 Danny Latza missed a gilt-edged chance to add a third for Mainz shortly after the break when his shot was pushed on to the post by Bayern goalkeeper Manuel Neuer and the visitors were swiftly punished as the home side hit top gear.

-Joshua Kimmich pulled one back with a close-range header as Lewandowski nodded a Serge Gnabry cross into his path before Leroy Sane equalised with a scorcher from 20 metres into the bottom right corner.
+Kimmich pulled one back in the 50th minute with a close-range header after Lewandowski nodded a Serge Gnabry cross into his path, before Leroy Sane equalised five minutes later with a scorcher from 20 metres into the bottom right corner.

-The visitors again came agonisingly close to stunning Bayern as Robin Quaison rattled the underside of the bar with a long-range thunderbolt and once again ruthless Bayern took advantage instantly.
+The visitors again came agonisingly close to stunning Bayern when Robin Quaison rattled the underside of the bar with a long-range thunderbolt but once again ruthless Bayern took advantage instantly.

 Halftime substitute Niklas Suele turned the tide when he volleyed home from inside the area through a forest of bodies before Lewandowski forced Mainz into submission.